Azure-Samples/cognitive-services-dotnet-sdk-samples/BingSearchv7/BingWebSearch/README.md

 1. git clone https://github.com/Azure-Samples/cognitive-services-dotnet-sdk-samples.git
 2. Open cognitive-services-dotnet-sdk-samples\BingSearchv7\BingWebSearch\bing-search-dotnet.sln from Visual Studio 2017
 3. npm install https://www.nuget.org/packages/Microsoft.Azure.CognitiveServices.Search.WebSearch/1.1.0-preview from Tools > Nuget Package Manager > Package Manager Console. **Alternately**, you can go to Project > Manage Nuget Packages and search for "Microsoft.Azure.CognitiveServices.Search.WebSearch" in the "Browse" tab, and click on "Install".
 4. Click on "bing-search-dotnet" for debug/release version from the top of Visual Studio.
-This will run examples from the **BingWebSearch\WebSearchSamples.cs** file.
+This will run examples from the **BingWebSearch\WebSearchSamples.cs** file. **Alternately** you can build and run solution in separate steps.

 ## Resources
 - [Bing Web Search API Demo & capabilities](https://azure.microsoft.com/en-us/services/cognitive-services/bing-web-search-api/)